-Gir has about 400 lions and 300 leopards, making it as one of the major ‘big cat’ concentrations in India.
-Deer such Sambar & Chital, Antelopes such as Blue Bull, Four-horned antelope, Indian gazelle, and Wild Boar are in abundance in Gir.
+Gir has about 400 lions and 300 leopards, making it one of the major ‘big cat’ concentrations in India.
+Deer such as Sambar & Chital, Antelopes such as Blue Bull, Four-horned antelope, Indian gazelle, and Wild Boar are in abundance in Gir.
 Jackal, Striped Hyena, Jungle and Rusty-spotted cat, Langur, Porcupine, Black-naped Hare are among the other mammals of Gir.

 Gir Lion Sanctuary has a large population of marsh crocodiles, which is among the 40 species of reptiles and amphibians recorded in the sanctuary.